tsoichinghin/vps-cpu-monitor/README.md

 ***Notification Email Setting*** **-** If you want to use the notification feature, you need to fill in your sender email address and recipient email address to set the notification email setting. **But the sender email is only supported in Outlook emails.**

 # Installation
-Before using this software, you need to set up different things on the VPS and local computer.
+Before using this application, you need to set up different things on the VPS and local computer.

 ### VPS
 Please install Python on your VPS.
 If you are using Linux (Ubuntu/Debian) vps, use the following command :